Al-Faw: Healthcare

 The city contains a single 50-bed hospital, which opened in 1958, and two primary healthcare centers, one located in the north and the other in the south.
 The hospital provides services for all the inhabitants of the city and the surrounding rural area.
-Additionally, the city suffers from a clear deficiency in meeting the population's healthcare needs.
+However, the city suffers from a clear deficiency in meeting the population's healthcare needs.
 This is due to the limited number of medical specialties available at the hospital, coupled with its location on the northern outskirts of the city near the city gate.
 This causes difficulties for residents, particularly those living in the southern neighborhoods, which are relatively far from the hospital.

 Economy

-The location of Al-Faw city at the head of the Arabian Gulf has given it economic importance, both agriculturally and commercially, as it is a port for oil exports.
+The location of Al-Faw city at the head of the Persian Gulf has given it economic importance, both agriculturally and commercially, as it is a port for oil exports.
 Additional factors include the phenomenon of tides and their usefulness for tidal irrigation, and the presence of salt flats.

-The city's area is 488 km^{2}, and this area is capable of increasing due to the sediments deposited by the Shatt al-Arab.
+The city's area is 488 km^{2}, which has the potential to increase due to the sediments deposited by the Shatt al-Arab.
 The prevailing climatic elements in Al-Faw have helped make it a suitable area for cultivating various crops.
 A large part of Al-Faw is dedicated to date palm cultivation, which represents 6.2% of the production of Basra Governorate and 4% of Iraq's total date production.
 The city is also known for its henna trees and grapevines.